prebid/Prebid.js/adops/step-by-step.md

 ---
 layout: page
-title: Step by step
+title: Send Top Bid to Adserver
 head_title: Getting Started with Prebid.js for Header Bidding
 description: An overview of Prebid.js, how it works, basic templates and examples, and more.
-pid: 0
+pid: 1
 top_nav_section: adops
 nav_section: tutorials
 ---